Strategic planning can get complicated in a hurry. Has either of the following ever happened to you?

 - Your organization has never had a strategic plan before and needs an idea of how to get started.

 Either way, it’s important to keep things as simple and organized as possible.
 Let’s not make it harder than it has to be!
 One way to simplify the planning process is by starting with a strategic plan template.
+This plan helps you be more organized so that you can better strategize for your long- and short-term goals.

 Almost every organization we work with struggles with goals that push at the limits of the time and resources they have available.
 Because of that, it’s important to be able to prioritize, categorize, and create areas of focus for your business.
-As you’ll see in our strategic plan template, we recommend a four-level plan, as it forces you to narrow down and decide which areas of the business you’re going to commit to this year.
+As you’ll see in our strategic plan template, we recommend a 5-level plan, as it forces you to narrow down and decide which areas of the business you’re going to commit to this year.

 Strategic Plan Template